GIGA-Money/LearningDevOps/README.md

 # Resuming the jourey that took a pause
+Log for 11/17/22
+* been doing some LeetCode Practice, days this doesn't get progress, did suff on LeetCode.
+* I'll upload those snips to a file in this folder, just to get some contributions going on github.
+* Doing those in Py3, CPP, Java, and C# (plus exteral ones were available).
+* Going for breath and learning language features rather than quanity of practices.

 Log for 11/15/22
 * Got a VBox with basic win 10 loaded up and ready to go.
 * Dont want to run into the issue I did on another machine, were I stacked to whole base OS with dev tools that I couldn't manage properly.